LizAinslie/dotfiles/README.md

 ## Screnshots
 Coming soontm

-## Software used
+## Installation & Software used
 Below is the software I use and how to get it.
+Run the included [install script ](install.sh) to install all these dependencies as well as copy the required config files to their respective locations.

 ### Fish
 My preferred shell is Fish.
-To install, run `pacman -S fish`
+To install, run `pacman -S fish`.

 ### Neofetch
 Pretty system information with distro art or images.
-To install, run `pacman -S neofetch`
+To install, run `pacman -S neofetch`.
+Add w3m with `pacman -S w3m` to get image support.

 ### Spectacle
 My preferred screenshot tool.
 To install, run `pacman -S spectacle`.
 I use a